awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 A tag key can contain as many as 128 characters\.
 A tag value can contain as many as 256 characters\.
 The characters can be Unicode letters, numbers, white space, or one of the following symbols: \_ \. : / = \+ \-\.
 The following additional restrictions apply to tags:
 + Tag keys and values are case sensitive\.
 + For each associated resource, each tag key must be unique and it can have only one value\.
 + The `aws:` prefix is reserved for use by AWS; you can’t use it in any tag keys or values that you define\.
 In addition, you can't edit or remove tag keys or values that use this prefix\.
-Tags that use this prefix don’t count against the limit of 50 tags per resource\.
+Tags that use this prefix don’t count against the quota of 50 tags per resource\.
 + You can't update or delete a resource based only on its tags\.
 You must also specify the Amazon Resource Name \(ARN\) or resource ID, depending on the operation that you use\.
 + You can associate tags with public or shared resources\.
 However, the tags are available only for your AWS account, not any other accounts that share the resource\.
 In addition, the tags are available only for resources that are located in the specified AWS Region for your AWS account\.